-- Undertakes support activities in poorer parts of the world to help improve Prosthetics and Orthotics services.
+- Undertakes support activities in less-resourced parts of the world to help improve Prosthetics and Orthotics services.
 In particular ISPO assists in implementing education programs, organizes workshops and seminars and contributes to developing the overall standards of education and services to the disabled.

 - In collaboration with the World Health Organization, develops education and training curricula for prosthetists and orthotists (ISPO Category I professionals), as well as orthopaedic technologists (ISPO Category II professionals).